San Giacomo Pass

 The San Giacomo Pass (Italian: Passo San Giacomo) is an Alpine pass connecting Switzerland and Italy.
 It connects Bedretto on its northern side (valley of Leventina) to Formazza on its southern side.

-The pass is located between the Grieshorn (west) and the Marchhorn (east).
+The pass is located between the Helgenhorn (west) and the Marchhorn (east).

+It saw most use in the 14th and 15th century, when muleteers would transport wares over it, and remained in extended use until the opening of the Gotthard railway in 1882.